Accommodating, Toric, and Multifocal IOLs in Chesapeake

 When a cataract-clouded lens is removed, it needs to be replaced by an artificial lens.
 These lenses are called intraocular lenses.
 They are placed through cataract surgery and permanently replace your clouded natural lens with a crystal-clear artificial lens.
 Intraocular lenses come in different types as described below.
 Once implanted in cataract surgery, they remain in place the rest of your life.
 Unlike your natural lenses, IOLs cannot cloud or degrade in any way.

-Multifocal IOLs and accommodating IOLs are also sometimes called “premium IOLs,” as they cost more than monofocal IOLs.
+Multifocal IOLs and Dephtophocus IOLs are also sometimes called “premium IOLs,” as they cost more than monofocal IOLs.
 But most patients feel the benefits of these IOLs are more than worth the extra cost.

 Premium IOLs allow you to see at all distances without glasses.
 This means you won’t have to constantly have glasses with you to correct for whichever option you chose not to correct with monofocal IOLs.
 Premium IOLs also now can correct for astigmatism and presbyopia, actually improving the patient’s refractive vision from what it was before the cataracts were removed.